KostyaVid/SmartTechnika/README.md

 # SmartTechnika
-# This is study project
+# This is a study project